Last updated: 19/02/2025

 Rolls-Royce Spectre

-Rolls-Royce launched their Spectre EV at the start of 2024, with an eye watering price tag of $770,000 plus on-road costs.
+Rolls-Royce launched their Spectre EV with an eye watering price tag of $770,000 plus on-road costs.
 For those who can afford it, the Spectre is undoubtedly the most luxurious electric vehicle on the road.
 The Spectre is a two-door, four-seat coupé fitted with a 102 kWh battery pack offering up to 530 km WLTP driving range.
 A powerful 430 kW dual-motor drivetrain is capable of accelerating the 5.5 m long and almost 3 tonne vehicle from 0-100 km/h in 4.5 seconds.

 Read more about Rolls-Royce.